SmruthiRajmohan/Travel-Process-Management/README.md

 The lack of a proper travel request workflow poses the following challenges:

-* A request & approval process that uses spreadsheets and emails is difficult to manage with scale and is not transparent
+* A request and approval process that uses spreadsheets and emails is difficult to manage with scale and is not transparent
 * Travel plans are often made at the last minute, resulting in high ticket costs
 * No control over travel costs, budget limits and approvals required